UID2 Credentials

 - Most API endpoints require both API key and client secret for authentication.
 For details, see Authentication and Authorization.

-- If you're using the integration environment as well as the production environment, you'll require separate API keys for each environment.
+- If you're using the integration environment as well as the production environment, you'll receive separate API keys for each environment.
+For details, see Getting Your Credentials.

-As part of getting your UID2 account set up, one or more API keys, each with a corresponding client secret, will be issued to you.
+As part of getting your UID2 account set up, we'll give you one or more API keys, each with a corresponding client secret.
 For details of who to talk to, see Contact Info.

 Security of API Key and Client Secret